atlas by clearpeople

 As people spread out, so do their files.
 Slow internet connections, VPN difficulties, and clunky legacy software can lead employees to store information wherever they can access in the moment.
 Often this isn’t a place anyone else would think to look!
 Annoying in the office – disastrous when working remotely.

-A good document management or knowledge management solution will automatically tag content when it’s saved, making it easily searchable.
-A digital workplace centralises information, making it easier for people to find what they’re looking for.
+Atlas automatically tags content when it’s saved, making it easily searchable.
+Atlas centralizes information, making it easier for people to find what they’re looking for.
 Instead of having to search for a document in email, chat and a SharePoint library, for example, a single search query will collate all related information.

-Atlas and Microsoft Viva Topics take this principle further, using tools and AI to target and customise content and surface all knowledge relevant to the context.
+Atlas takes this principle further, using tools and AI to target and customise content and surface all knowledge relevant to the context.
 This means that people find knowledge even if they didn’t know it was available and get the information most relevant to them.
 Serving up relevant and requested information also helps filter out ‘noise’ and distractions.
-(More about how Microsoft Viva helps businesses manage hybrid working challenges in this blog.)

-Teaching a new employee to navigate an idiosyncratic shared file system becomes even more time consuming when you aren’t in the same room.
+Locating specific documents or data becomes time-consuming, impacting productivity and decision-making.
+This is especially more difficult for new employees who have to navigate an idiosyncratic shared file system.
 It’s important for information to be shared intuitively so that people can find what they need.

 The user-experience needs to be simply and friendly.
 A fast, comprehensive search experience is essential.
 Information and people who can help need to be easily found and contacted and knowledge sharing should be applauded.